mojidev/mojidev.pro/README.md

+# MOJIDEV Landing Page

+This is the landing page for MOJIDEV, a software development company based in Colombia.

+## Technologies
+- React
+- TypeScript
+- Vite
+- ESLint
+- Prettier

+## Deployment

+The landing page is deployed to AWS S3 and CloudFront.
+The deployment is automated using GitHub Actions.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.